DouglasGo8/vertx-parent/cvc-hotel-broker-vertx-camel-bridge/README.md

 ##### Microservice based on [Vert.x framework] (http://vertx.io), Vert.x is toolkit lightweight for building reactive application on JVM, [Apache Camel] (https://camel.apache.org) is an open source integration framework that empowers you to quickly and easily integrate various systems consuming or producing data.
 ---
 #### Compile and Run with Apache Maven
+* If using Powershell, wrap -D parameters in double quotes
 ````
 $ cd vertx-parent
 $ mvn clean dependency:resolve